narenranjit/the-over-engineered-resume/public/resume.md

 Frontpage.to was a customizable content aggregation tool for creating personalized dashboards integrating email, social media, and blogs.
 Initially built for personal use, founded the company after validating market demand.

-- Scaled to 10K Daily Active Users through organic marketing and community-building.
+- Scaled to **10K Daily Active Users** through organic marketing and community-building.
-- Engaged directly with users to gather feedback, iterating on features to achieve a 50% Day-30 retention rate.
+- Engaged directly with users to gather feedback, iterating on features to achieve a **50% Day-30 retention rate**.
-- Owned every aspect of the product - from customer research to design and development — ensuring a cohesive vision that led to sustained engagement and growth.
+- **Owned every aspect of the product** - from customer research to design and development — ensuring a cohesive vision that led to sustained engagement and growth.

 ### Forio